ligato/docs/docs/plugins/infra-plugins.md

 ### Status Watcher

-The status watcher looks for process status changes independent of process creation method, and running state.
+The status watcher plugin looks for process status changes independent of the process creation method, and running state.
 The watcher uses the standard status labels includes running, sleeping, and idle.
 You can read state, including all reported changes, from a process status file.

 The following lists several system-wide status types supported by the plugin: